isgulkov/rsa-prep/README.md

 Not only if that's faster (could be — the `vector` probably won't have to do much `new[]`/`delete[]` at all), but even if "not too much slower", certainly switch to that.
 The mainenability improvement would be dramatic, and I don't really see any performance benefits now compared to that.

+Unfortunately, the elegant `int32_t len` would have to step down to boring old `bool is_negative`.

 ##### 64-bit chunks instead of 32

 I've heard about there being no cycle difference neither for add nor multiply; though not sure to which Intel architechtures does that apply.

-Anyway, with 64 you'll need fewer of both additions and multiplications, *but* then carry will be a separate calculation for add or three for multiply...
-Anyway, this needs investigation.
+Anyway, with 64 the multiplication will basically be done the same way, but addition speeds up easily by a factor of two.

-> **TODO:** benchmark 32-bit chunks agains 64-bit chunks
+> **TODO:** benchmark 32-bit chunks agains 64-bit chunks?
 >
-> **TODO:** if that doesn't work out, try calculating in clang's 128-bit ints *(that's only good on x86-64, right?)*

 ##### Stack allocation instead of heap